Military marine mammal: Russian Federation, Ukraine, and Iran

 After the fall of the Soviet Union, the Soviet military dolphin program was passed to the Ukrainian Navy.
 In March 2000 the BBC reported that the Ukrainian navy had transferred their military dolphin project from Sevastopol to Iran.
 Iran bought the animals, and the chief trainer carried on his research at Iran's new oceanarium.

 In 2012, Ukraine allegedly "resurrected" the military dolphin program.
 After the 2014 annexation of Crimea, the Ukrainian dolphin program was taken over by Russia.
 Conflicting statements have been made regarding the fate of the dolphins.
 One claim is that the program had been demilitarized prior to the annexation, with all military dolphins either sold commercially or dead by natural causes.
-A counter-claim suggests that dolphins died patriotically after going on hunger strikes and resisting their Russian captors.
+A counter-claim suggests that dolphins died "patriotically" after going on hunger strikes and resisting their Russian captors.
 Russia reportedly intended to use advanced technology to visualise the dolphin's biosonar signals in future military dolphin research.

 Government public records show that in 2016, five bottlenose dolphins were purchased by the Russian defence ministry from Moscow’s Utrish Dolphinarium.

 In 2022 and 2023, there were reports that Russia had deployed dolphins to protect the Sevastopol Naval Base from Ukrainian attacks.

+In 2026, The Wall Street Journal reported that Iran may use dolphins carrying mines in attacks on ships in the Strait of Hormuz.